aws/amazon-sagemaker-examples/introduction_to_applying_machine_learning/visual_object_detection/README.md

 > Six kinds of typical surface defects of the hot-rolled steel strip are collected, i.e., rolled-in scale (RS), patches (Pa), crazing (Cr), pitted surface (PS), inclusion (In) and scratches (Sc).
 The database includes 1,800 grayscale images: 300 samples each of six different kinds of typical surface defects

-Here is a sample images of the six classes
+Here is a sample image of the six classes

 !["data sample"](https://sagemaker-solutions-prod-us-east-2.s3.us-east-2.amazonaws.com/sagemaker-defect-detection/docs/data.png)